TACC/coe-332-sp21/docs/week10/deployments.rst

 ===========

-Deployments are an abstraction and resource type in Kubernetes that can be used to represent long-running application components, such as databases, REST APIs, or asynchronous worker programs.
+Deployments are an abstraction and resource type in Kubernetes that can be used to represent long-running application components, such as databases, REST APIs, web servers, or asynchronous worker programs.
 The key idea with deployments is that they should *always be running*.

-Imagine a program that runs web server for a blog site.
+Imagine a program that runs a web server for a blog site.
 The blog website should alawys be available, 24 hours a day, 7 days a week.
 If the blog web server program crashes, it would ideally be restarted immediately so that the blog site was available again.
 This is the main idea behind deployments.

 Deployments are defined with a pod definition and a replication strategy, such as, "run 3 instances of this pod across the cluster" or "run an instance of this pod on every worker node in the k8s cluster."

-For this class, we will define deployments instead of pods, as they come with a number of advantages.
+For this class, we will define deployments for our flask application and its associated components, as deployments come with a number of advantages over defining "raw" pods.
 Deployments:

   * Can be used to run multiple instances of a pod, to allow for more computing to meet demands put on a system.
-  * Are actively monitored by k8s for health -- if a pod in a deployment crashes, k8s will try to start a new one automatically.
+  * Are actively monitored by k8s for health -- if a pod in a deployment crashes or is otherwise deemed unhealthy, k8s will try to start a new one automatically.

 Creating a Basic Deployment